How To Talk About Your Chronic Illness If You’ve Recently Been Diagnosed

 The process of learning about your chronic illness is a lifetime journey and components of your health will be more understood over time.

 Be prepared to give yourself some “brain breaks” along the way, because spending long periods of time on research can increase your stress levels (and you don’t need any more help with that).
+This is a habit to avoid after diagnosed with your chronic illness.
 If you notice you start to get to that place, set the research down for a bit and focus on something else.

 But what happens if I don’t have much time to research before treatment starts?